Sodium: How Much Is Too Much?

 • 1 teaspoon salt = 2,400 mg sodium

-• Don’t add salt at the table.
-Keep the salt shaker off the table to avoid temptation of salting your food.
+• Keep the saltshaker off the table to avoid temptation of salting your food, or taste food before adding any salt.

 • At restaurants, choose a low-sodium option or request that salt is not added to your food.